- In stock, ready to ship

 - Inventory on the way

-This is a Museum Quality Replica made using the tools and techniques that would have been used during the Neolithic era.
-As this is an unglazed pot with a porous surface it will absorb some of the flavours during the cooking process, which does add to the flavour of future dishes.
-However, it does also mean that this pot does not meet modern Health and Safety standards and therefore we do not advise that it is used for cooking with.
-When Neolithic cooks cooked in these pots they would rely on applying sufficient heat to the pot and contents to ensure that all bacteria was killed.
+This is a Museum Quality Replica made using the tools and techniques that would have been used during the Roman era.
+As this is an unglazed pot with a porous surface it will absorb some of the flavours of the food being stored, which does add to the flavour of future dishes.
+However, it does also mean that this pot does not meet modern Health and Safety standards and therefore we do not advise that it is used for storing food.
+When the Romans used these storage jars they would rely on applying sufficient heat to the cooking pot and its contents to ensure that all bacteria was killed.
 Heating to over 70°C for at least 10 minutes would have killed most disease causing bacteria and temperatures of 100°C would do even more.

 All items are sent using a second class postal service, if you wish to have an item sent first class please contact my for a quote.
 Many Thanks